Sanjh

 Where Las Colinas Meets the Subcontinent's Evening Hour

 The O'Connor Boulevard corridor in Irving's Las Colinas district is a particular kind of American business address: glass towers, corporate campuses, and a dining scene that has, over the past decade, grown more ambitious than its office-park geography might suggest.
-Within that context, Sanjh occupies Suite 146 at 5250 N O'Connor Blvd, a location that rewards the visitor who arrives knowing what to look for rather than stumbling in by accident.
+Sanjh is a modern Indian fine dining restaurant at 5250 N O'Connor Blvd Suite 146, Irving, TX 75039, with a price point of about $70 per person and a 4.8 Google rating.
 The name translates roughly to dusk in Urdu and Hindi, a transitional hour when the day's heat lifts and the evening meal in South Asia traditionally becomes a communal, unhurried affair.
 That framing is not incidental.
 It signals a register that sits between the fast-casual Indian formats that have proliferated across North Texas and the special-occasion fine dining that defines destinations like The French Laundry in Napa or Alinea in Chicago.

 The Broader Pattern: South Asian Cuisine and the Technique Question